sgoeschl/presentations/javameetup/openapi/slides/openapi.md

           example: Dogs
 ```

-^
-- The reusable parts of your OpenAPI definition
+^ The data structures of your OpenAPI spec

 ---